Rovaniemi: Transport

 VR Group, the Finnish state railway system, operates direct daytime and overnight passenger trains from Rovaniemi Station to Oulu, Tampere, Helsinki and Turku.
-Diesel-powered passenger trains operated northeast of Rovaniemi to Kemijärvi until March 2014, when electrification to Kemijärvi was completed.
+Diesel-powered passenger trains operated northeast of Rovaniemi to Kemijärvi until March 2014, when electrification to that town was completed.
 Rovaniemi Airport is located about 10 km north of the Rovaniemi city centre, and it is the second-busiest airport in Finland after Helsinki-Vantaa Airport; while at the beginning of the millennium, over 300 international flights landed in Rovaniemi annually, in the 2020s, the number is almost five times that.
 The busiest time for the airport is in the Christmas season, when many people go on Santa Flights.